kbalsom/Python_Sprint1/README.md

-This is a program written by Kara Balsom & Ian Collins.
+Rritten by: Kara Balsom & Ian Collins.
 We wrote this program during Sprint Week #1 (Feb.
 28 - Mar 6, 2022) of our Software Development Program at Keyin College.
 Project 1 of Sprint Week #1 asked us to create a Python program based on on the claims processing system for employees who take work trips for the NL Chocolate Company.